sergiohgp/Happy_Backend/README.md

 # :smile: About the project

-This api provides everything needed to connect regular people to local ONGs.
+This api provides everything needed to connect regular people to local Orphanages.

-Users can find and track the location of ONGs near them.
+The users can find and track the location of Orphanages near them.

-The ONGs can register their information to be seen in the app.
+The Orphanages can register their information to be seen in the app.

 To see the **web client**, click here: [GoBarber Web](https://github.com/sergiohgp/Happy_Web)<br />